hkaimio/PoseEdit/design.md

 ## Data Flow
 1. User sets up camera views (video + pose data directory).
-2. For each view, the user performs identity stitching, mapping raw tracks to final persons.
+2. For each view, the user performs identity stitching using the keyframed index method to map raw tracks to final, "Real Person" armatures.
-3. The application creates `PoseData2D` instances, passing the stitched data for each person.
-4. The `PoseData2D` object creates and manages the Blender visualization (spheres, armature).
-5. Keyframes and custom properties are set.
-6. Armature constraints link bones to the marker spheres.
-7. User edits the data, and can then export the result as a numpy array.
+3. The animation data for the Real Person is dynamically sourced from the underlying raw tracks based on the `active_track_index` property.
+4. After stitching, the user can directly edit the markers on the Real Person's armature.
+5. User exports the final, edited data.

 ## Extensibility
 - Support for 3D pose data by extending `PoseData2D` to `PoseData3D`.